Rise to Success: Career Highlights of Spike Lee

 Loading Video...

-2023: Ebert Director Award
+2023: Ebert Director Award at TIFF Tribute Awards

-In 2023, Spike Lee was named the recipient of the Ebert Director Award at the TIFF Tribute Awards for the Toronto International Film Festival.
+In 2023, Spike Lee was named as the recipient of the Ebert Director Award at the TIFF Tribute Awards for the Toronto International Film Festival.

-February 2024: Confirmed Director of Highest 2 Lowest
+February 2024: Directing Highest 2 Lowest

-March 2024: Board of Governors Award
+March 2024: Board of Governor's Award from ASC

 In March 2024, Spike Lee received a Board of Governor's Award from the American Society of Cinematographers.